Grotto Geyser

-Grotto Geyser is a fountain-type geyser located in the Upper Geyser Basin in Yellowstone National Park in the United States.
+Grotto Geyser is a cone-type geyser located in the Upper Geyser Basin in Yellowstone National Park in the United States.
 Grotto Geyser is the namesake for the group of geysers that includes Grotto Fountain Geyser, South Grotto Fountain Geyser, Indicator Spring, Spa Geyser, Startling Geyser, and Rocket Geyser.

 History

 On September 18, 1870, members of the Washburn-Langford-Doane Expedition entered the Upper Geyser Basin where in a day and a half of exploration, they named seven geysers of which Grotto was one.
 Nathaniel P. Langford described the Grotto in his 1871 Scribner's account: